Book an appointment at BlueNetHOSPITALS Los Cabos easily via Whatsapp and save time.

 Causes of Epilepsy

-Epilepsy has not a single cause; the condition may be could have several factors, such as:
+Epilepsy has not a single cause; the condition may have several factors, such as:

 • Genetic influence